Trade-offs and Guarantees of Adversarial Representation Learning for Information Obfuscation: Related Work

-\paragraph{Algorithmic Fairness} The privacy defined in this work is related to the notion of group fairness in the literature of algorithmic fairness~\citep{dwork2012fairness,edwards2015censoring}.
-In particular, adversarial learning methods have been used as a tool in both fields to achieve the corresponding goals.
+Recent work has shown that unfair models could lead to the leakage of users' sensitive information~\citep{yaghini2019disparate}.
+In particular, adversarial learning methods have been used as a tool in both fields to achieve the corresponding goals~\citep{edwards2015censoring,hamm2017minimax}.
 However, the motivations and goals significantly differ between these two fields.
 Specifically, the widely adopted notion of group fairness, namely equalized odds~\citep{hardt2016equality}, requires equalized false positive and false negative rates across different demographic subgroups.
-As a comparison, in applications where privacy is a concern, we mainly want to ensure that adversaries cannot steal sensitive information from the data.
+As a comparison, in applications where information leakage is a concern, we mainly want to ensure that adversaries cannot steal sensitive information from the data.
 Hence our goal is to give a worst case guarantee on the inference error that any adversary has at least to incur.
-To the best of our knowledge, our results in Theorem~\ref{thm:lower} is the first one to analyze the performance of privacy preservation in such scenarios.
-Furthermore, no prior theoretical results exist on discussing the trade-off between privacy and utility on defending attribute inference attacks.
+To the best of our knowledge, our results in Theorem~\ref{thm:lower} is the first one to analyze the performance of attribute obfuscation in such scenarios.
+Furthermore, no prior theoretical results exist on discussing the trade-off between attribute obfuscation and accuracy under the setting of representation learning.
 Our proof techniques developed in this work could also be used to derive information-theoretic lower bounds in related problems as well~\citep{zhao2019learning,zhao2019inherent}.
+On a final note, the relationships of the above notions are visualized in Figure~\ref{fig:fairness_vs_privacy}.